seandalby/stat_data_manager/de_meaning/README.md

 The function takes four variables:

-* A row\_total variable for the length of your dataset
+* A row\_total variable for the length of your dataset (enter as integer)
-* Two paths (in\_file and out\_file) for the file you want to read in and the file you want to create as your output
+* A path for the file you want to read in (enter enclosed in "")
+* A path for the file you want to create as your output (enter enclosed in "")
-* A "group\_var" string value that labels the "grouping" column in your dataset (explained above)
+* A "group\_var" that labels the "grouping" column in your dataset (enter enclosed in "")

 Note the following assumptions the script makes: